 The technology of Face ID

-But what kind of brilliant technology is hiding behind this concept?
+But what kind of technology is hiding behind this concept?
 One of the leading systems in regards to facial recognition is the Chinese facial recognition system Face++.
 Face++ allows you to make payments through facial recognition.
 It recognizes faces with impeccable accuracy, allowing a person to make secure and reliable payments.
 Face++ identifies five key points of facial recognition technology: face detection, face landmarks, face attributes, face comparing and face searching.
 On the iPhone X, and later models, the TrueDepth camera captures accurate face data by projecting and analyzing 30,000 invisible dots to create a depth map of your face.
 The data of your facial scan is stored and protected in what is called a Bionic chip.
 When unlocking your iPhone or wanting to make a purchase with Face ID, a portion of the neural engine of the A11, A12 or A12X Bionic Chip, makes a mathematical model of your face and checks it against the original scan that was pre-registered.
 But what if you color your hair or start wearing glasses?
-Face ID is much smarter than that, it adapts to your facial changes over time, resulting that even if you start wearing glasses, drastically change your hair or gain/lose weight, it will still recognize you.
+Face ID is much smarter than that, it adapts to your facial changes over time, meaning that even if you start wearing glasses, drastically change your hair, or gain/lose weight, it will still recognize you.
 Face ID is available on iPhone X and later and iPad Pro models with the A11, A12 or A12X Bionic chip.

 The security of Face ID